ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+*  April 2024: Our paper on fast simulation of optical tactile sensors is accepted to RA-L, congratulations to Yongqiang, Kun and the team!
 *  March 2024: We have PhD stduentships (home/international fees) available, contact me with a copy of your up-to-date CV if you are interested!
 *  March 2024: Our paper on multimodal zero-shot learning for tactile texture recognition has been accepted to Robotics and Autonomous Systems, congratulations to Guan and the team! [[paper link]](https://arxiv.org/pdf/2306.12705.pdf)
 *  March 2024: Our review on road surface defect detection has been accepted to IEEE Transactions on Intelligent Transportation Systems, congratulations to Jongmin and the team! [[paper link]](https://arxiv.org/pdf/2402.04297.pdf)